ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 Predicted Local Distance Difference Test (pLDDT) is the per-residue confidence metric computed by AlphaFold2.
 Scores >= 90 indicate very high confidence (accurate side chains), while scores < 50 indicate disordered regions.

 ---

+## Neighbor-Joining (NJ) Trees (Phylogenetics)
+**Date:** September 16, 2025

+Neighbor-joining is a bottom-up clustering method used to construct phylogenetic trees.
+It starts with a star-like tree and iteratively pairs nodes that minimize the total branch length, producing an unrooted tree.

+---